ajwills72/rmip/docs/openses_intro.md

 - Locating the data file.

-- Open a project in RStudio (revision), make a directory inside it, upload data file to directory.
+- Uploading it to PsycEL.

 ## Assessment